micahstubbs/adit/readme.md

 * Interactive plot building: plots can now be built within Adit by dragging data columns onto the axes.
     * `drag-drop` component for controllers.
-Tells targets when they are hovered over and tells targets and carried entities when a successfull drag-and-drop interaction occurs.
+Tells targets when they are hovered over and tells targets and carried entities when a successful drag-and-drop interaction occurs.
     * `data-frame` component receives data from [shinyaframe](http://github.com/wmurphyrd/shinyaframe)